2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \section{2-Form Classical Spin Liquid}

-We now proceed to give a microscopic description of the ground state spin liquid, its fractionalized excitations, and its emergent gauge structure.
-To set the stage, recalling the discussion in \cref{sec:NNSI}, let us quickly demonstrate how these properties can be deduced in NNSI, following from the local constraint $Q_t=0$.
+We now proceed to give a microscopic description of the ground state spin liquid, its fractionalized excitations, and the emergent gauge structure of the spin vorticity model.
+To set the stage, and recalling the discussion in \cref{sec:NNSI}, let us quickly summarize how these properties can be deduced in NNSI, following from the local constraint $Q_t=0$ imposed by \cref{eq:H_NNSI_charge} at zero temperature.
 Starting from a ground state where the constraint holds, flipping a single spin creates the minimal excitation---a pair of equal and opposite charges on neighboring tetrahedra.
 In other words, each spin is fractionalized into a ``dumbbell'' of charges~\cite{castelnovoMagneticMonopolesSpin2008,castelnovoSpinIceFractionalization2012}.
 Treating these dumbbells as ``building blocks'', we imagine inserting them into the lattice one-by-one to construct a ground state.
 In order to ensure that $Q_t =0$ is satisfied, they must be placed in a head-to-tail fashion until they form a closed loop, so that all the charges cancel pairwise.
-This implies that every NNSI ground state can be decomposed (non-uniquely) into a collection of closed strings and, furthermore, that excitations (un-cancelled charges) appear at the ends of open strings.
-In this section, we will parallel this approach to expose the fractionalization and gauge structure of the spin vorticity model.
-In order to do so, we first need to introduce the dual diamond lattice, which will play a central role in the description of this physics and in the rest of this paper.
+This implies that every NNSI ground state can be decomposed (non-uniquely) into a collection of closed strings and, furthermore, that excitations (un-cancelled charges) appear at the ends of open strings (c.f.
+Fig.~\ref{fig:pyro_diamond}(b,c)).
+In this section, we shall parallel this approach to expose the fractionalization and gauge structure of the spin vorticity model.
+In order to do so, we first need to introduce the dual diamond lattice, which will play a central role in the rest of this paper.